 Blueberry Margarita

-- Start by prepping your glass.
+- Start by prepping your glass with a salt rim.
 Run a lime wedge around the rim of the glass and dip it in sea salt.
 Fill the glass with ice and set aside.

 - Shake the cocktail vigorously for a few seconds until very cool to the touch.

-- Strain the drink over ice into your prepared glass and garnish with a slice of lime and blackberries and enjoy!
+- Strain the drink over ice into your prepared glass, garnish with a slice of lime and blueberries, and enjoy!

 FAQs